Vicki Suemnicht, Studio Owner/Director

 Sue has been an integral part of our office staff since 1994 when her daughter began her dance training.
 After Amanda left for college in 2002, Sue stayed and continued lending her experience as business manager.
 With a keen eye for decorating combined with a sense of humor that won’t quit, Sue has been a valued and enthusiastic member of our staff.
 Little known fact: she is an avid Indy Racing League fan and, between her and her husband, they have owned over 70 cars.

-Amber joined the studio staff in March of 2012 and has been managing the office during the summer session.
+Amber is our friendly face at the front desk and thoroughly enjoys interacting with the dancers and parents.
 She has always enjoyed the performing arts and is excited about the upcoming dance year.

 Judy Koski – Costume Manager